 Argument: File name or constant.
 See Section 6.2 for possible file formats.
-Default: 1.0

-17.5.1.6 <linvel-trend>
+17.5.1.6 linvel-trend>

 Description: Wrapper for the specification of the linear (instantenous) velocity model used for depth conversion.
-The linear velocity model can only be used for an <interval> where <top> and <base> are seismic reflectors with specified <travel-time>.
+The linear velocity model can only be used if <interval-type> is velocity and the surfaces <top> and <base> are seismic reflectors with specified <travel-time>.
 Linear velocity trends can not be combined with <trend> or <polynomial-trend>.
 The linear velocity model is discussed in some detail in Section 16.

-The trend coefficients in log files are named V0 and k or la, lb, and lb, depending on the choice of <linvel-expansion-type>.
+The trend coefficients in log files are named VO and k or la, lb, and lb, depending on the choice of linvel-expansion-type>.